ArtLifting: Benefit Corporation Status

-Liz Powers had worked within nonprofit organizations for eight years before creating ArtLifting and believed that the amount of time non-profit organizations typically spend on fundraising would be stifling given the impact she wanted to make and believed that being a for-profit social enterprise would enable ArtLifting to focus on sustainably growing.

 As with any for-profit art broker, proceeds are split between artists and ArtLifting.
 Every artist earns 55% from the profit of each sale.
 1% from each sale go toward strengthening art services for community partners that support ArtLifting artists, which includes art programming at social service agencies, shelters, and disability centers.
 ArtLifting the invests the remaining 44% back into the company to further its mission.

 Recruiting Artists

 ArtLifting works with individuals who participate in shelter or disability center art programs across the U.S. There are thousands of existing art groups in shelters and disability centers.
 Their first point of contact is most often the art director who oversees the artists in these programs.
 ArtLifting's curation team reviews all artwork to determine appropriate fit for ArtLifting's platform and various sales channels including sales of originals, prints, products, and corporate opportunities.

 Artists

 Scott Benner struggled to find work after the company he worked for closed in 2009.
-Several years later Benner was diagnosed with Horner's syndrome, making it nearly impossible for him to get and keep a job.
-Benner eventually lost his house in 2013 and became homeless.
+Several years later Benner was diagnosed with Horner's syndrome Benner eventually lost his house in 2013 and became homeless.
 Benner had created intricate black and white ink drawings his whole life, but had never thought of selling them before his partnership with ArtLifting.
 Each individual piece can take up to 1,000 hours of work.

 Allen Chamberland has chronic obstructive pulmonary disease, which prevented him from finishing his degree in social work.
-The disease makes it nearly impossible for Chamberland to obtain a traditional job since he “can’t walk 10 or 15 feet without getting out of breath.”
-Chamberland uses an exacto knife and black pieces of paper to create his intricate paper-cut masterpieces.
-Chamberland said, “I still wake up surprised some mornings that this is actually working… People like my work … And without the encouragement and opportunity provided by ArtLifting, I never would have found this out.”
+The disease makes it nearly impossible for Chamberland to obtain a traditional job since he “can't walk 10 or 15 feet without getting out of breath.”
+Chamberland uses an exacto knife and black pieces of paper to create his intricate paper-cut artwork.
+Chamberland said, “I still wake up surprised some mornings that this is actually working...
+People like my work ...
+And without the encouragement and opportunity provided by ArtLifting, I never would have found this out.”

 David McCauley injured his spinal cord in a diving accident in 2008.
 McCauley is an artist himself and is the founder of Rise Up Gallery, “a nonprofit organization that provides free art therapy workshops to the community and a venue in which emerging artists can exhibit their work.”
 McCauley partnered with ArtLifting to allow him to allocate more time to the creation of various types of artwork.